 Having limited credit history can mean your options are especially tight.
 When emergencies come up, you may be put in a desperate position.
 That’s where payday lenders come in.
 Using a cash advance on your pay stub, you can get a short-term loan for instant cash.

-Why borrow: Limited options and serious emergencies requiring small amounts of money (usually under $1,000) are the only reasons why you should consider payday lenders.
+Why borrow: Limited options and serious emergencies requiring small amounts of money (usually under $1,000) are usually the only reasons why you should consider payday lenders.
 And, even then, think twice.

 Why skip: Where payday lenders get you is in the outrageous fees and interest charged.
-The average loan term is two weeks with a 400 percent APR or more (paid in one lump sum at the end).
+The average loan term is two weeks with a 400% APR or more (paid in one lump sum at the end).
 Even small loans of only a few hundred dollars can add up to impossible amounts once large fees are tacked on.

 You may not be interested in calling in a loan from Bank of Mom and Dad, but for those who are in a jam, asking generous friends and family can be a solution with limited financial consequences.

-Why borrow: The best loans from someone you know are ones that are written, documented, and charge some interest (even if it’s only half a percentage point).
+Why borrow: Loans from someone you know are ones that are written, documented, and charge some interest (even if it’s only half a percentage point).
 This protects both sides from potential misunderstandings, in addition to creating a more official, business feel to the deal.